-Grapes (cut them in half)

-- > Hot dogs (slice in half across and lengthwise) - > Raw vegetables, such as carrots and celery - > Peanut butter (avoid spoonfuls)
+- ▶ Grapes (cut them in half) - > Hot dogs (slice in half across and lengthwise) - > Raw vegetables, such as carrots and celery - Peanut butter (avoid spoonfuls)

-- > Throws and kicks balls
+- Throws and kicks balls

-- Draws circles and squares
+- > Draws circles and squares

 - > Begins to copy capital letters

-- > Dresses and undresses
+- Dresses and undresses

-- > Cooperates with other children

-- > Engages in fantasy play

-- > Understands there are ways to solve problems
+- > Engages in fantasy play/pretend - > Understands there are ways to solve problems

-- > Identifies "same" and "different" objects - > Talks in short sentences others can understand - > Tells and remembers parts of stories
+- > Identifies "same" and "different" objects - > Talks in short sentences others can understand - Tells and remembers parts of stories

-ADDITIONAL SAFETY TIPS FOR YOUR THREE YEAR OLD
+ADDITIONAL SAFETY TIPS FOR YOUR 3-YEAR-OLD

-A Home Safety Checklist should be completed at each stage of your child's development.
+A Home Safety Checklist can be used at each stage of your child's development.
 A sample checklist is provided for you on page 70.

-Children who have reached the weight or height limit on their rear-facing car seat should use a forward-facing car seat with a five-point harness until they reach the weight or height limit allowed by the car seat manufacturer.
+Children who have outgrown their rear-facing car seat should use a forward-facing car seat with a five-point harness.
+They should use this car seat until they outgrow it.

 Now is also a good time to get your child swimming lessons and to teach playground safety, such as not running in front of or behind swinging children.